machakann/vim-highlightedyank/README.md

 ## Usage

 ### If you are using Neovim or Vim 8.0.1394 (or later version),

-there is no need for configuration, as the highlight event is automatically triggered by the TextYankPost event.
+there is no need for configuration, as the highlight event is automatically triggered by the `TextYankPost` event.

 ### If you are using older Vim,

 define a keymapping to `<Plug>(highlightedyank)`.
-It would be good to check the existence of |TextYankPost| event.
+Checking the existence of `TextYankPost` event would be good.

 ```vim
 if !exists('##TextYankPost')